Never miss a single ring – switch the best MightyCall Alternative

 Although a well-known VoIP solution, there are some issues you should know about before deciding for this provider.

-- Integrations: Nextiva is missing certain integrations, like Slack or Zapier.
-With Zapier, users would be able to further connect your VoIP telephony system with thousands of non-native systems.
+• Integrations: Nextiva is missing certain integrations, like Slack or Zapier.
+With Zapier, users would be able to further connect their VoIP telephony system with thousands of non-native systems.

 How is Nextiva priced?